Chiweenie6/Edit_Thy_Text/README.md

 # Edit_Thy_Text
 A Progressive Web Application text editor that runs in the browser.
+It function with or without an internet connection.

 [![MIT License](https://img.shields.io/badge/License-MIT-blue)]((https://opensource.org/licenses/MIT))